kashmir96/osoappliance/content/forum/noisy-washing-machine-uneven-feet.md

 <div class="initial-post">

 # Noisy Washing Machine on Spin

-<p>I'm having an issue with my washing machine.
+> I'm having an issue with my washing machine.
 When I run the spin cycle, it's making a lot of noise.
 I'm not sure what the problem is, but I would appreciate any help you can offer.
-Please let me know what details you need from me so that we can try to resolve this issue.</p>
+Please let me know what details you need from me so that we can try to resolve this issue.

 </div>